sagemath/trac_to_gh/Issue 6444.md

 # Issue 6444: test, since a report of server not working was posted.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6444

 Original creator: drkirkby